p3trichorr/soal-shift-sisop-modul-2-I07-2021/README.md

   fclose(killer);
 }
 ```
 In problem 3D, we are needed to make a killer program and it must be a bash program, so the first thing that I do is use `FILE*` command to make the killer file or program, then I use `fopen` command to open the killer program and to be able to write in the program.
-After that I will use `fprint` command so I can print in the killer program, when I print the killer program I use `pkill -f soal3` command to kill all process in the soal3 program, lastly I will use `fclose` command to close the killer file or program.
+After that I will use `fprint` command so I can print in the killer program, when I print the killer program I use `pkill -f soal3` command to kill all process in the soal3 program, I also use `echo` command so I will know that the process have been killed, lastly I will use `fclose` command to close the killer file or program.